shenxudeu/shenxudeu.github.io/_posts/2016-12-05-bayes-language.md

 $$

-The model evidence is just a integral of those posteriors.
+The model evidence is just an integral of those posteriors.

 Now, hopefully we have a clear picture how Bayes model works.
 Keep in mind, the posterior is easy under the Naive Bayes assumptions, but hard ('nontrackable') in most cases.
 You can imagine it being even harder to compute model evidence in those cases (because of the integral).